bereldhuin/Octoprint-Keyboard_commands/README.md

 Enables users to use a USB keyboard to control their printer through Octoprint.

+## Forked from Barrett Ford's USB keyboard plugin

+With some enhancements :
+* Use listdir of /dev/input/by-id instead on inputDevice
+* Remove locking of fields
+* Change Expand icon to burger menu
+* Put keyboard at the end and commands on top

 ## Setup

 Install via the bundled [Plugin Manager](https://docs.octoprint.org/en/master/bundledplugins/pluginmanager.html)